 As I closed in on Kati, knowing I had an oasis ahead with my long-time friend Bruce, I could begin to relax a bit despite the increasingly rough road and chaos of a city to negotiate.
 All I had to do was find someone with a phone and have Bruce come lead me to his abode.
 I began looking for a phone in some small villages as I approached Kati to give Bruce an initial warning, but without success.
 No phone was to be found either at an electronics shop on the outskirts of Kati.
 A pharmacist had a phone, but when he called Bruce, we received a message that his phone was out of service.
 My heart plunged.
 It was approaching dark so I'd need to find a hotel.
 The pharmacist didnt know of one, just to continue further into the city.
 Though Kati was of significant size, just north of Bamako, it had no evident central district where I might find a hotel, just rows and rows of nondescript shops along the congested paved street that continued on and on, such as had been the story through all of Mali.

 When I came to another pharmacy a mile later I gave Bruce another try with the same disheartening response that his phone was out of service.
 I had them try Sounkalo in Bamako to see if he knew an alternate way of contacting Bruce.
 His phone connected, but he wasn't answering.
 The trio of pharmacists behind the counter had no ready answer about a hotel, finally telling me to turn left a couple blocks up.
 That wasn't assuring at all.
 A few blocks after turning when I could see no sign of a hotel I stopped to buy some bananas and asked again.
 I was told there was a hotel just a couple blocks up on the left.
-When I got there, I saw no evidence of a hotel.
+When I got there, I saw no evidence of it.
 It was near dark and I was getting desperate.
-How is this one going to turn out, I asked myself.
+How is this one going to turn out, I wondering,more out of curiosity than desperation as I knew wherever I ended up for the night would seem like a triumph.

 I told a guy hanging out straddling a motorcycle I was looking for a hotel.
 He didn't know of any, but he was helpful enough to ask a group of guys with motorcycles across the street who appeared to be the local version of a taxi stand.
-He came back with the miraculous news that there was a hotel down the alley, the first door on the left.
+He came back with the thrilling news that there was a hotel down the alley, the first door on the left.
 There was no sign for it, but yes indeed, there was a row of rooms inside the wall for rent.
 Several were occupied by residents.
 I was shown a room with no windows, but it had a shower and a fan.
-The guy wanted $30 for it, but accepted $20.
+The guy wanted $30 for it, an utterly absurd amount, and accepted $20, still a bit much, but within my level of tolerance.
 It had no wifi, but he said the pharmacy on the corner did.
 Before I took a bag off my bike, I zipped over to try to contact Bruce.

 Bruce miraculously responded within a couple of minutes and said he knew exactly where I was.
 It was just a couple blocks from the school where his wife worked.
 Fifteen minutes later I had that long-awaited, joyous site of Bruce and his wife Kafoune.
 Hallelujah, hallelujah, hallelujah!